 Chase Cantrell - Director of Detroit Community Capital

 Chase L. Cantrell is the Director of Cooperative Capital’s inaugural fund: Detroit Community Capital.
 He is also the founder of Building Community Value, a Detroit-based non-profit dedicated to implementing and facilitating real estate development projects in underserved Detroit neighborhoods.
-An alumnus of the University of Michigan Law School, Mr. Cantrell specializes in real estate and corporate law and has facilitated corporate and real estate acquisitions, sales, and other complex transactions for clients of all sizes (from start-ups to Fortune 100 companies).
-Through Cooperative Capital, Building Community Value, and in collaboration with academic and community partners, Mr. Cantrell seeks to be a catalyst for sustainable social and economic development that engages distressed communities in creating impactful, resident-led change but, more specifically, that improves livability for all Detroiters.
+An alumnus of the University of Michigan Law School, Chase specializes in real estate and corporate law and has facilitated corporate and real estate acquisitions, sales, and other complex transactions for clients of all sizes (from start-ups to Fortune 100 companies).
+Through Cooperative Capital, Building Community Value, and in collaboration with academic and community partners, Chase seeks to be a catalyst for sustainable social and economic development that engages distressed communities in creating impactful, resident-led change but, more specifically, that improves livability for all Detroiters.